-His major exhibitions include Sunshine and Central (with Matt Gainer), commemorating the 25th anniversary of the 1992 Los Angeles rebellion for the USC Sol Price Center for Social Innovation, How Sweet the Sound: Gospel Music in Los Angeles (with Tyree Boyd-Pates) at the California African American Museum, and It’s Been Said All Along: Rage, Hope and Empowerment (curator Nwaka Onwusa) currently running at the Rock & Roll Hall of Fame.
+His major exhibitions include Sunshine and Central (with Matt Gainer), commemorating the 25th anniversary of the 1992 Los Angeles rebellion for the USC Sol Price Center for Social Innovation, How Sweet the Sound: Gospel Music in Los Angeles (with Tyree Boyd-Pates) at the California African American Museum, and It’s Been Said All Along: Voices of Rage, Hope and Empowerment (with Nwaka Onwusa) at the Rock and Roll Hall of Fame.

 An expert on equity, the arts, religion, self-care, social entrepreneurship, and inclusive community development, Dr. Walker is former New York City Urban Fellow and W.K.
 Kellogg Foundation National Leadership Fellow.
 He previously served as a project manager at the New York City Economic Development Corporation, the Executive Director of the Tijuana/San Diego affiliate of Habitat for Humanity, and, for the past two decades, as the lead historian for the Footsteps to Freedom Underground Railroad Study Tour.
 The eight-day tour, across five states and Canada, uses lessons from the Underground Railroad to help educators learn how to put equity into action.